 yourself and outshine the competition

-Read my history of Chicago's Historic Beverly/Morgan Park Neighborhood.
-Published by Arcadia Publishing as part of their Images of America series, this book is available at major bookstores throughout Chicago, including Barnes & Noble.
+Chicago's Historic Beverly/Morgan Park Neighborhood.
+Published by Arcadia Publishing as part of their Images of America series and featured on Channel 11's Chicago Tonight television show and WBEZ radio, this book is available at bookstores throughout Chicago, including Barnes & Noble.
 Also available on Amazon.com.

 A glacier from the last ice age, Potawatomi Indians, fur traders, railroads, prominent architects, large historic homes, a real Irish castle, bitter annexation battles and the challenges of racial integration are all part of the history of this Southwest Side neighborhood known as "The Village in the City."
 After the Great Chicago Fire in 1871, the Beverly Hills/Morgan Park community developed as a "country retreat" for Chicago's social and economic elite.
 Since then, the Ridge Historic District has become one the largest urban historic districts in the nation with over 120 historically and architecturally significant structures.
 Located just 20 minutes from downtown and boasting of tree-lined streets, mansions sitting atop rolling hills, and the largest average home and lot sizes in the city, this community remains one of the highest socio-economic neighborhoods in the Chicagoland area.
 In fact, Beverly was recently ranked the third wealthiest neighborhood in Chicago in terms of median income.
 Despite the neighborhood's beautiful mansions and unique history, the community remains quietly tucked away in an area of the city many people are not familiar with, making it one of Chicago's best kept secrets.